 Which Airlines Are Affected

 Marriott has not mentioned the upcoming change on its airline partner transfer page or its terms and conditions page.
 However, it did send out an email to some members indicating the change is coming into effect on October 31, 2022.
-The three airline programs that will be ineligible for the bonus are:
+The four airline programs that will be ineligible for the bonus are:

 - American Airlines AAdvantage.